-Here’s what to do if you or your users aren’t receiving email from a particular sender.
+If you or your users aren’t receiving email from a particular sender, try these steps.

 Important: If users at your domain aren’t receiving any email, make sure that your domain is set up to receive email.